antpass79/tic-tac-toe-server/README.md

 On the server side my goals are to learn node.js and express.

-The last goal, but the most important, is to learn python and tensorflow.
+The last goal is to learn python and tensorflow.
 In the reference section, there is a link of a very good article and code about deep learning, from which I took all the code for the agent project.

 During the development other concepts came in my mind, the first one is Docker, so I decided to move all projects on containers.
 The second one is based on the gift I made to myself, the Raspberry, so my aim is to move all on that device...step by step.